Guevara-Bryan/image-tagging-game/README.md

 For the front-end I used React.js with the TypeScript template.This was my first time using TypeScript, but I have experience working with JavaScript and with typed languages such as C++ and Java, so learning TypeScript was not too dificult.
 I also used BootStrap to help me do the styling quicker.

-As for the backend, I used a Backend As A Service (BASS).
+As for the backend, I used a Backend As A Service (BAAS).
 Specifically I used Firebase's Firestore, Storage, and Hosting services.

 ## What I learned